github/docs/content/actions/using-github-hosted-runners/using-larger-runners/about-larger-runners.md

 {% data reusables.actions.larger-runner-static-ip-contact-support %}

-{% note %}
+> [!NOTE]

-**Note**: If runners are unused for more than 30 days, their IP address ranges are automatically removed and cannot be recovered.
+> If runners are unused for more than 30 days, their IP address ranges are automatically removed and cannot be recovered.

-{% endnote %}